ljj430/tracking-static-warnings_tool_demo/README.md

 # Tracking static warnings

 ## General Information
-To run the tracking approach, you need to hava Java installed and Python 3 or later.
+To run the tracking approach, you need to hava Java 17+, Maven 3.9+ installed and Python 3+.

 This tracking tool supports static tools:
 * Spotbugs
 * PMD
 ## Build a jar
-    ./mvn clean install
+    ./mvn clean compile assembly:single

 ## Configure git hooks
 Copy `pre-push` and `config.yml` from templates into `<your-project>/.git/hooks`.